Easy Guide on Small Business Tax Filling

 If you are the only member of your LLC, it’s really simple—just follow the same rules a sole proprietor would and fill out a Schedule C when you file your annual personal tax return.

 If your LLC has two members or more, it’s only a hair more complicated than that.
 In this case, you’ll file more like a partnership does.
-This means you file Form 1065, and then each individual member will get a Schedule K-1 that displays their share of the profits/losses of the business for the year.
+This means you file Form 1065, and then each individual member will get a Schedule K-Tax Form and their share of the profits/losses of the business for the year.
 This number is then reported on each partner’s personal tax return.
+For more details, take a look at our simple guide to LLC taxes.

 Filing taxes as a C corporation